Are you paralyzed trying to decide who should create business systems and SOPs in your business? Is it the owner? The manager? The employee?

 - Try – This step is where the rubber meets the road and you’re ready to do the process, figure out what’s right and wrong about it, and find ways to improve on it.

-(Want to learn how to build SOPs directly into ClickUp?
+(Want to learn how to build SOPs directly into Use our ClickUp affiliate link!?
 Check out our blog post here.)

 Layla explains this in more detail starting at 0:16